adyshimony/bitcoin-notes/minsc.md

 ## **1. Set Up Your Variables**

-Define your private key and output details.
+We will define private key and output details.
 We can use any form of key, but in our example we will use an extended private key.